Dates Available for Touring:

 RBDG has also invested in nurturing young choreographers seeking to develop their own voices.
 The Post Hip Hop Project, which began in 2009 at the Cinquième Salle of Place des Arts, invites young artists to workshop their creations under the mentorship of Victor Quijada and to test them in front of an audience.

-Victor Quijada, Artistic Director & Choreographer
+Victor Quijada, Artistic Director and Choreographer

 Award-winning choreographer Victor Quijada is the founder of RUBBERBANDance Group and creator of the RUBBERBAND Method.